 The more knowledge you have of your finances, the better decisions you can make.

 That’s why I’ve put together this list of seven free money management worksheets that will help you gain insight into your past, present and future financial situation.

 Summary: Created by Jeff Hughes, this spreadsheet attempts to duplicate the popular YNAB budgeting software.
 The idea is to give every dollar a job.
 When income arrives, you allocate that money accordingly.
 Then, you adjust when needed.
 If budgeting hasn’t worked for you in the past, give this method a try.

 Bonus worksheet: A similar and just-as-powerful budgeting process is Dave Ramsey’s allocated spending plan.

 Summary: Tracking your net worth gives you an accurate snapshot of your finances, and watching that number increase can be a powerful motivator.
-While I use Personal Capital’s free net worth tracker, I also use a spreadsheet to calculate my net worth every quarter — there’s just something about manually logging your account balances that gives you greater insight.
+While I use Empower’s free net worth tracker, I also use a spreadsheet to calculate my net worth every quarter — there’s just something about manually logging your account balances that gives you greater insight.

 Related: Read my in-depth Empower review.